Interviewing Bhupesh

 Disclaimers

-• This document is only meant to be read by folks who take the final decision in hiring me & have an engineering background. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.
-These are not HR questions.
+• This document is meant to be read by folks who take the final decision in hiring me & have an engineering background. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.

 • This is a live document, i.e the responses will change with time.
 If this was shared to you by me, assume it’s the latest version.